Vishal-Mandal/Machine-Learning-projects/Supervised-Learning/README.md

-Here you will find Multiple Supervised Learning Problems
+Here you will find Multiple Supervised Learning Problems.